Wangbaogang/Wangbaogang.github.io/source/_posts/Tree-Traversals-Again代码实现.md

 ---
-title: Tree Traversals Again代码实现
+title: 数据结构题：Tree Traversals Again
 date: 2019-07-10 18:39:24
 tags:
     - 算法
     - c/cpp
 ---

 An inorder binary tree traversal can be implemented in a non-recursive way with a stack.
 For example, suppose that when a 6-node binary tree (with the keys numbered from 1 to 6) is traversed, the stack operations are: push(1); push(2); push(3); pop(); pop(); push(4); pop(); pop(); push(5); push(6); pop(); pop().
 Then a unique binary tree (shown in Figure 1) can be generated from this sequence of operations.
 Your task is to give the postorder traversal sequence of this tree.